User Guide Cancel

 Edit: Loads scene options in the Properties panel.
 Lets you toggle visibility of the 3D Mesh.

-Standard Primitives: Shows any of the below simple 3D meshes in the 3D View.
+Standard primitives: Shows any of the below simple 3D meshes in the 3D View.

 • Cube